Red Flag Assessment for Transaction Risk, Scam & Fraud

 Much less than the cost of a trip to China!
 Visit our rate sheet for the latest pricing

-How is the assessment made?
+How is the Red Flag Assessment made?

 The subject company’s information is checked for authenticity and discrepancies using proprietary, yet fully legal, methods & technologies developed during the team’s 15 years doing business in China.